SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/add-remote-service/extend-app-cf.md

 ## Clean Up the Cloud Foundry Space

-1. Open SAP Build Code.
+1. Open your project space.

 2. Open the terminal and type the following command.
 Then, get the mta_id from the output of the command.